philscanlon/Hackathon2016/docs/getting-started.md

 7. Create a CSPF neighbor rour to your buddy in your region.  as above.
 8. Using SolAdmin, connect to either your public IP or ElasticIP address

+To check if you can send messages to the mesh, visit this page : http://52.220.223.99/TopicSubscriber.html.
+Any messages you publish should be reflected here.

 ## 4. Run the samples on your local machine